krisrp/molokai.vim/README.md

-# molokai vim theme
+# molokai colors for vim

 originally created by [Tomas Restrepo][1].
-I just put it here to be able to easily add it to my vim config as a submodule.

 Forked from mrtazz on Github for personalized changes.